wewantthefunk/viper-mf/README.md

 The comments in the COBOL are not copied to the Python program.
 The Python program is not intended to be used for debugging, it is used for test validation.
 Comments are added to the Python to give an indication of the corresponding COBOL Division and Section, so basic understanding of where the logic is in the Python is gained.

+#### The first 6 characters of a line in a COBOL program

+The first six characters are ignored.
+The seventh character is reserved for the comment indicator of asterisk (*).

 #### Whitespace in the COBOL program

 The whitespace in the COBOL is not copied to the Python program.
 The Python program is not intended to be used for debugging, it is used for test validation.